nasa/openmct/src/plugins/persistence/couch/README.md

 5. Navigate to <http://127.0.0.1:5984/_utils/#/database/openmct/permissions>
 6. Remove permission restrictions in CouchDB from Open MCT by deleting `_admin` roles for both `Admin` and `Member`.

-# Configuring Open MCT to use couchdb
+# Configuring Open MCT to use CouchDB

 ## Configuration script
-The simplest way to config a couchdb instance is to use our provided tooling:
+The simplest way to config a CouchDB instance is to use our provided tooling:
 1. `cd` to the workspace root directory (the same directory as `index.html`)
 2. Update `index.html` to use the CouchDB plugin as persistence store: